Queen-Jewel/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a function that prints the last digit of a number. a function that prints every minute of the day a function that prints the 9 times table, starting with 0.
+a function that prints the last digit of a number. a function that prints every minute of the day a function that prints the 9 times table, starting with 0. a function that adds two integers and returns the result.